simphotonics/stride/README.md

 ## Introduction

-In the context of numerical computation, data is often represented as multi-dimensional arrays.
-In Dart, a multi-dimensional array can be represented as a list of lists.
+In the context of numerical computation it is often useful to store data in multi-dimensional arrays.
+In Dart, a multi-dimensional array may be represented as a list of lists.
-To speed up arithmetical operations and minimize memory usage it can be advantageous to flatten multi-dimensional arrays
+To speed up arithmetical operations and minimize memory usage it can be advantageous to store a multi-dimensional arrays as a flat list
 (see [Numerical computation](https://dart.dev/articles/archive/numeric-computation)).

-The example below shows the elements of a 2-dimensional array stored as a 1-dimensional array (a Dart list) using a row major layout.
+The example below shows how the elements of a 2-dimensional array may be stored as a 1-dimensional array (a Dart list) using a row major layout.

 ![2D-Array](https://github.com/simphotonics/stride/raw/main/images/array.svg?sanitize=true)

-In order to access the elements of the column with index 1 (highlighted using an orange rectangle) one would need to start the iteration at index 1 and then use a step size of 3 (the number of columns in the 2D-array) to move to the next element.
+In order to access the elements of the column with index 1 (highlighted using an orange rectangle) one would need to start the iteration at index 1 and then use a stride (step size) of 3 (the number of columns in the 2D-array) to move to the next element.

-The package [stride][stride] provides stride iterators and extension methods on `List` and `Iterable` that can accomplish precisely the task described above.
+The package [stride][stride] provides **stride iterators** and extension methods on `List` and `Iterable` that make it possible to iterate using a custom start point and step size.

 ## Usage

-To use this package include [stride] as a dependency in your `pubspec.yaml` file.
+To use this package, include [stride] as a dependency in your `pubspec.yaml` file.
 The program below demonstrates how to use the extension method [`stride`][stride-method] to iterate lists using a custom step size and start index.
 Note that the iteration step size must not be zero.
 A negative step size and suitable start index may be used to iterate in reverse direction.

-Tip: When iterating *fixed* size lists and especially typed lists it makes perfect sense to disable concurrent modification checks.
+Tip: When iterating *fixed* size lists, immutable lists views, or typed lists it makes perfect sense to omit concurrent modification checks by using the method [`fastStride][fastStride-method].
 The slight performance improvement is evident when iterating very long lists.

 ```Dart